Thank you to our sponsor

 Horse Profile - Bolt d'Oro

-Mick Ruis’s return to Thoroughbred racing as an owner is off to an incredible start thanks to two-year-old colt Bolt d’Oro, recent winner of both the 2017 Del Mar Futurity and the 2017 Frontrunner Stakes.
-The former jockey left the sport nearly a decade ago to begin a venture in construction, and with fortunes made, he has returned to his first passion in blazing fashion.
+Mick Ruis' return to Thoroughbred racing is off to an incredible start thanks to Bolt d'Oro, winner of the Del Mar Futurity (G1) and FrontRunner Stakes (G1) as a two-year-old last year.
+Ruis left the sport nearly a decade ago but has returned to his first passion in blazing fashion.